 3. Declining Reflexes

 Depending on where the sciatic nerve is compressed, pain and numbness can affect the lower leg and feet.
-In fact, damage to the sciatic nerve can cause an inability to flex the foot upwards, and also reduce the knee-jerk reflex.
+In fact, sciatic nerve damage can cause an inability to flex the foot upwards, and also reduce the knee-jerk reflex.

 4. Difficulty with Certain Footwear